fk2019/Star-Wars-Movie-Guide/README.md

 -   Cohort 9 and all peers: Thanks so much for your motivation and support.
 -   The MovieDB: A huge thanks to the entire team for providing us software engineers with a great API to work with.
--   \#TeamEmacs: For saving from the hell of exiting vim :)
+-   \#TeamEmacs: For saving me from the hell of exiting vim :)